 To meet the minimum requirements for the product tier, many of our hospital covers now have additional benefits such as Eye (excluding cataracts) and Podiatric surgery where these were previously restricted or excluded.
 Where a member has access to new benefits, they can claim straight away from 1 April 2019 provided they have completed the minimum required waiting periods on their cover e.g. 12 months for pre-existing conditions.

-We acknowledge our operations take place on many Aboriginal countries and we pay our respects to the Traditional Custodians of these places.
+We acknowledge Aboriginal and Torres Strait Islander peoples as the Traditional Custodians of the lands where we live, learn and work.
 GU Health is a business of nib health funds limited ABN 83 000 124 381.
 Copyright © nib health funds limited 2020.